-Our college strives to provide an excellent education and training environment for our students.
-We recognize and celebrate the diversity and talent that our students bring to our college.
-Together, with our faculty, staff and students, we are building a vibrant educational environment that is meeting the workforce needs of the region.
+Together, with our faculty, staff, and students, we are building a vibrant educational environment in the sciences and engineering that is meeting the workforce needs of the region.

 I invite you to explore our website to learn more about our strong educational programs and the impressive accomplishments of our college.